-How to setup canonical tags and use some free PrestaShop features related to that is explained below.
+In this article, we will discuss how to setup canonical tags and how to use some free PrestaShop features related to it:

 The canonical tag is a line on your site HTML document informing search engines that this page content belongs to a particular page (only).
 Think about it as there could be only one “main” page for that content, but subpages can display copies of this page’s texts.